-- 2010 - present Helena Wythe - The W.E.L.L.
+- 2016 (completed), Director of Studies for Helena Wythe.
+Helena's research is on: The W.E.L.L.
 Study Wise Eating in Later Life.
-Funded by University of the West of England, Bristol – Director of Studies.
+Funded by University of the West of England, Bristol.

-- 2008 (completed) Helen Featherston - Risk communication of climate change: stakeholder objectives and public responses, Funded by University of the West of England, Bristol – Director of Studies.
+- 2008 (completed), Director of Studies for Helen Featherstone.
+Helen's research is on: Risk communication of climate change: stakeholder objectives and public responses, Funded by University of the West of England, Bristol.

 Publication, Dissemination and Impact